rapidwebltd/google-contacts-for-wordpress-plugin/README.md

-# google-contacts-for-wordpress
+# Google Contacts for WordPress Plugin

-Google Contacts for WordPress
+Google Contacts for WordPress Plugin